 We strive to provide services to the most underserved areas, and the credibility of Darius's story allows us to have the unique ability to connect with communities of color.

-Join us on October 12, 2013 for the 4th Annual 5k Run fundraiser.
+Save the Date!
+In October 2014 for the 5th Annual 5k Run fundraiser.
 Funds raised will be used to further the Darius Jones Foundation's goal to help provide local schools with life-saving AEDs.

 → Register for Event

 → Consider a donation!

 None currently scheduled.
 Please check back soon.